Resource planning and risk approval form

 The funding advisors and faculty support (see above) can help to facilitate this process.
 We recommend that you discuss the application briefly with the relevant signatories or your ADR as early as possible before starting the application process.

-Proposals where the Plymouth University component of the project costs is greater than £2M require additional approval by the Office of the Vice Chancellor (OVC).
+Proposals where the University of Plymouth component of the project costs is greater than £2M require additional approval by the Office of the Vice Chancellor (OVC).

 OVC approval will be obtained by R&I; please speak with the funding advisors for assistance and do not send documents directly to the OVC.
 Applicants should allow at least a week following all other approvals for the OVC approval to be completed.